drips-network/docs/docs/the-protocol/security.md

 See the [Code4rena Report](https://code4rena.com/reports/2023-01-drips)

+Finally, Drips has a public [bug bounty program with Immunefi](https://immunefi.com/bounty/drips/).

 ### Certora

 Additionally, we have worked with the [Certora](https://www.certora.com/) team to formally verify certain parts of our smart contracts.
 This involved mathematically proving the correctness of our code, which helps to identify and eliminate potential vulnerabilities.